prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 Weaviate        |  🇳🇱 Amsterdam           |  $68M Series B
 Qdrant          |  🇩🇪 Berlin              |  $11M Seed
 Pinecone        |  🇺🇸 San Francisco       |  $138M Series B
-Milvus/Zilliz   |  🇨🇳 / 🇺🇸 San Francisco  |  $113M Series B
+Milvus/Zilliz   |  🇨🇳 / 🇺🇸 Redwood City   |  $113M Series B
 Chroma          |  🇺🇸 San Francisco       |  $20M Seed
 LanceDB         |  🇺🇸 San Francisco       |  Venture
-Vespa           |  🇺🇸 Redwood City        |  Yahoo!
+Vespa           |  🇳🇴 / 🇺🇸 Indianapolis   |  Yahoo!
 Vald            |  🇯🇵 Tokyo               |  Yahoo!
 Japan

 There's clearly a LOT of activity in the Bay Area, California when it comes to vector databases!
 Also, there's a large amount of variation in funding and valuations, and it's clear that there exists no correlation between the capabilities of a database and the amount it's funded for.